 Owning and operating The Frame Shop since 1994 has been a divine blessing, allowing Shara to immerse herself in the world of art daily and live by the teachings of the Word of God.
 Her artistic passion finds expression in various mediums – sketching, pen and ink, oils, and acrylics – with a particular affinity for capturing the beauty of landscapes, a genuine reflection of God's creation.
 Throughout the years, Shara has fearlessly ventured beyond her comfort zone, allowing her art to evolve and surprise.
 As she embarks on the next leg of her artistic journey, one can't help but anticipate the beauty and inspiration that will unfold, making Shara Prindle's exhibit a celebration of a lifetime dedicated to the canvas and the Creator.

-Support for this exhibit has been provided by The Ohio Arts Council also helped fund this exhibit with state tax dollars to encourage economic growth, educational excellence and cultural enrichment for all Ohioans.
+Support for this exhibit has been provided The Ohio Arts Council with state tax dollars to encourage economic growth, educational excellence and cultural enrichment for all Ohioans.